2025 Military Psychology and Leadership Cyclical Program Review Implementation Plan Update of Cycle 1

 3. Faculty are being encouraged to work together to publish material.
 This has been achieved and is in progress (more collaborations in conducting research)

-6. Members of Resilience Plus, under the leadership of Dr. Chérif were invited to publish a series of research articles in the
+5. Members of Resilience Plus, under the leadership of Dr. Chérif were invited to publish a series of research articles in the peer-reviewed Canadian Military Journal.

-10. In monthly meetings, faculty are encouraged to highlight the positive changes/outcomes of their research.
+changes/outcomes of their research In monthly meetings, faculty are encouraged to highlight the positive changes/outcomes of their research.

 3. The Committee recommends that the MPL researchers have access to more important scientific journals in psychology.
 Discussion with the librarian and Dean of Social Sciences and Humanities.
 Cost is often a barrier.
 MPL library rep, Dean of Social Sciences and Humanities and Chief Librarian.
 Ongoing